 In states with competitive electricity markets, federal agencies can purchase renewable power through competitive electricity procurements.
 The Green Marketing map on the Green Power Network website shows states that have competitive renewable power product offerings.
 Both GSA and the Defense Energy Support Center can assist federal agencies with electricity procurements that specify a percentage of renewable power.

 Renewable Energy Certificates (RECs) Purchase

 Agencies can purchase renewable energy certificates (RECs), also known as "tradeable renewable certificates", "renewable energy credits," "green energy certificates," or "green tags"—an attractive option in locations where renewable power is not readily available.
 RECs represent the environmental attributes of renewable generation and can be sold separately from the electricity.

-For more information, read the Guide to Purchasing Green Power (PDF 1 MB; 50 pp).
+For more information, read the Guide to Purchasing Green Power (PDF - 1 MB).

 Federal agencies that purchase renewable power may be eligible to join the EPA Green Power Partnership (GPP), a voluntary program designed to reduce the environmental impact of electricity generation by promoting renewable energy.
 FEMP can help agencies determine the best renewable power purchase option in an area and provide agencies with Green Power Partnership requirements and application procedures.
 Contact a GSA Energy Division associate, DOE Regional Office FEMP representative, the FEMP Renewable Purchasing Experts listed under contacts, or a local utility to find out more about these options.